 Remove the lid and taste the curry.
-Adjust flavors with soy sauce/coconut aminos for saltiness and lime juice for acidity.
+Adjust flavors with soy sauce/coconut aminos for saltiness and a squeeze of lime juice for acidity.

 Add in the fresh spinach.
 Stir and cook a couple more minutes until the spinach has wilted.

 Serve this Chickpeas Sweet Potato Curry alongside steamed rice or quinoa.
-Serve with chopped cilantro and lime wedges.
+Serve with chopped cilantro (fresh coriander) and lime wedges.